trilitech/tezos-developer-docs/docs/tutorials/build-files-archive-with-dal.md

 ## Conclusion

-Our files archive is now completed.
+Our file archive is now completed.
 At least, the features we wanted to implement are there: a Smart Rollup storing in its durable storage the slots attested at a given index.